Rikesh0910/LibraryJS/README.md

-simple JS project to add values to your array.
+simple JS code snippet to add values to your array.